There are crucial reasons why you need sunlight for your physical, mental and emotional wellbeing.

 Since the beginning of time, Sunshine has been a vital source of life on earth and worshipped as a natural, divine gift.

-Without sunlight, life on earth would hardly exist and the world would be a dark and sad place.
+Without sunlight, the world would be a dark and sad place.
 In fact, the impact of sunlight on mental and emotional wellbeing, is also highlighted by the fact the highest rates of depression and suicides are mostly in bleak, northern countries where the sun only shines for limited days each year.

 Unfortunately, people in modern developed countries have been brainwashed for decades into believing that the sun is bad and harmful.

-This lie is in itself is a problem, because not only do most sunscreens block UV rays, but they are also laced with petroleum-based chemicals that fast track their way into the blood stream.
+Even though most sunscreens block UV rays, but they are also laced with petroleum-based chemicals that fast track their way into the blood stream which can cause lowered immunity, hormonal imbalances and toxicity in the body.

 Anciently, it was understood that the divine forces of "Father-Sun" and "Mother-Earth" were created for purposes of cultivating life.
 Cultures observed that all living creatures on earth depend on sunlight for warmth, energy and the sustainment of all living things.